openspending/community.openspending.org/resources/osi/index.md

 In early 2012, we set out on a mission.
 Our aim was threefold:

-* *To identify Civil Society organisations (CSO's) around the world who are interested in working with government financial data* - building on the existing network of contacts from the OpenSpending.org project.
+* *To identify Civil Society organisations (CSOs) around the world who are interested in working with government financial data* - building on the existing network of contacts from the OpenSpending.org project.

-* *To connect these CSO's with each other*, with open data communities and with other key stakeholders to exchange knowledge, experiences and best practices in relation to spending data
+* *To connect these CSOs with each other*, with open data communities and with other key stakeholders to exchange knowledge, experiences and best practices in relation to spending data

-* *To establish how CSO's currently work with spending data, how they would like to use it, and what they would like to achieve* - including:
+* *To establish how CSOs currently work with spending data, how they would like to use it, and what they would like to achieve* - including:

   * what existing tools are being used
   * what current technical needs are unmet